-4. INTEREST IN EXPLORATION PROPERTIES AND DEFERRED EXPLORATION EXPENDITURES (CONTINUED)
+5. INTEREST IN EXPLORATION PROPERTIES AND DEFERRED EXPLORATION EXPENDITURES (CONTINUED)

-The Company has interests in exploration properties in the Kenora Townships in Ontario, Canada, and the Buchans area of Newfoundland, Canada.
+The Company has interests in exploration properties in the Buchans area of Newfoundland, Canada.
 Due to disappointing exploration results and a refocus on its Mary March and recently acquired Newfoundland properties, the Kenora properties were written down for accounting purposes in 2018.
+During the year ended June 30, 2019, the Company wrote off the Exploits, Katie and La Poile projects as management decided not to pursue these property interests.
+In addition, the Company wrote down the Daniel's Harbour property and revalued the Slate Bay property to their estimated recoverable amounts during fiscal 2019.
+The Slate Bay and Kenora properties were sold during the year ended June 30, 2020.